 Of the ten firemen who had just arrived at the dock, nine were killed, including the Fire Chief and Deputy Chief.
 The sole survivor, engine driver Billy Wells, wrote, “The first thing I recalled after the explosion was standing quite a distance from the fire engine…the explosion had blown off all my clothes as well as the muscles from my right arm.”

 At least 2,000 people had been killed outright, and 9,000 wounded, not counting the Innuit dead.
-(Native Americans, quite simply, did not count.)
+(Native peoples, quite simply, did not count.)
 More than 1,000 of those who witnessed the explosion were blinded by flying glass and slivers of wood and steel.
-Nova Scotia lost more of her citizens in that one instant than were killed in her army and navies in combat in all four years of World War One.
+Nova Scotia lost more of her citizens in that one instant than were killed serving in her army and navy units in all four years of World War One.

 Slowly rescuers began to move into the devastated square mile, removing the dead, comforting the wounded and searching for survivors in the rubble of their homes and businesses.
 Then, as darkness began to fall that night, “…almost as if Fate, unconvinced the exploding chemicals…had struck a death blow to Halifax, was now calling upon nature to administer the coup de grace…”.
 It began to snow.